aashari/boilerplate-bun-restapi/README.md

 The server will start at http://localhost:3000 by default.

-> 💡 If you want to see the server logs in real-time, press `Ctrl+C` to exit the logs view while keeping the server running.
+Note: If you want to see the server logs in real-time, press `Ctrl+C` to exit the logs view while keeping the server running.

-## 🔧 Using the Helper Script
+## Using the Helper Script

 This project includes a helper script (`api.sh`) to make it easier to manage the API and MongoDB: